What we do

-The GNWT shares this responsibility with Aboriginal and municipal governments, federal and territorial departments, boards and agencies, and every resident of the NWT.
+The GNWT shares this responsibility with Indigenous and municipal governments, federal and territorial departments, boards and agencies, and every resident of the NWT.

-- Collaborate with Aboriginal governments, communities and the public to protect the NWT environment and make sure resources are used sustainably and wisely.
+- Collaborate with Indigenous governments, communities and the public to protect the NWT environment and make sure resources are used sustainably and wisely.

 - Manage and regulate on-shore waters, wildlife species, wildlife habitat and forests in the NWT.

 - Assess, monitor and mitigate impacts of development on NWT forests, water, wildlife and wildlife habitat.